Frequently Asked Questions

 Which Islands can I visit from Oban?

-Many of our islands are available as a day trip from Oban; Of course, we would also like you to stay on our islands and support the local economy.
+Many of our islands are available for day trips from Oban; of course, we would also like you to stay on our islands and support the local economy.
 Some of our islands are less car-friendly, so please research and consider leaving the car behind.
 We recommend booking ferry tickets in advance of your trip to ensure a smooth travel experience, particularly during the winter months.
 Find out more CalMac Ferries.

 • Isle of Mull (40-45 minute ferry)